lsst/rsp_lsst_io/docs/guides/times-square/authoring/authoring-howto.rst

 6. Create a metadata sidecar file
 =================================

-The metadata sidecar is a YAML file that contains metadata about the notebook for Times Square.
+The :doc:`metadata sidecar is a YAML file <sidecar-schema>` that contains information about the notebook and its parameterization.
 It's always has the same path and name as the notebook, but with a ``.yaml`` extension.
 This file always goes alongside its notebook, hence the term "sidecar."